 - Northampton: $198,500 for a 51 kW solar power project on the Smith Vocational and Agricultural High School (SVAHS) and to purchase an energy auditor/building performance education kit for the SVAHS Home Building Program;

 - Pittsfield: $256,632 for an energy management system at City Hall;

 - Springfield: $988,102 to replace inefficient boilers at the Mary Lynch and Freedman Elementary Schools and the Fire Repair Building, installation of vending machine misers at the Freedman and Brunton Elementary Schools and the Fire Repair Building, and for five energy management systems at the Mary Lynch, Brunton and Zanetti schools, the Fire Repair Building and the Sixteen Acres Branch Library.

-The seven communities honored today were among the 35 cities and towns across the state that met the criteria to be designated as Green Communities by the Department of Energy Resources' (DOER) Green Communities Division last spring.
+The seven communities honored today were among the 35 cities and towns across the state that met the criteria to be designated as Green Communities file size 1MB by the Department of Energy Resources' (DOER) Green Communities Division last spring.
 These communities applied in June for grants to fund local clean energy projects, and were notified of their grants this summer.